mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 14 May 2025

-- The average temperature today is 18.65˚C,
+- The average temperature today is 19.83˚C,
-- With highs of 19.42˚C and lows of 18.15˚C,
+- With highs of 20.95˚C and lows of 19.41˚C,
-- It may feel like 17.69˚C with clear sky
+- It may feel like 18.86˚C with scattered clouds
-- The wind speed is 1.34m/s and visibility is 10000m
+- The wind speed is 2.24m/s and visibility is 10000m
-- The pressure is 1022hPa and humidity is 43%
+- The pressure is 1022hPa and humidity is 38%
 - The sun will rise at 04:16 and set at 19:53

 <!-- weather_marker ends -->